sandstreamdev/std/README.md

 ##### Questions

-- How to check is a given value is non nullable?
+- How to check if a given value is non-nullable?
-- How to check is a given value is not null?
+- How to check if a given value is not null?
-- How to check is a given value is not undefined?
+- How to check if a given value is not undefined?

 #### normal